A day later, Mariners offense goes quiet in a 4-2 loss to the Rangers

 Perhaps the closed roof and climate-controlled atmosphere of the new Globe Life Field with its air conditioning and comfortable temperatures were just the thing to cool off the Mariners’ bats.

-OK, that’s probably not really the reason.
-But a night after their best offensive showing this season with the Globe Life roof open and temps in the mid-90s, Seattle put together a tepid showing at the plate against a previously struggling starting pitcher and a cadre relievers in a disappointing 4-2 defeat against the Rangers.
+But a night after the Mariners’ put up their best offensive showing this season, which included 15 hits and three homers with the Globe Life roof open and temps in the mid-90s, the Rangers decided to play the game Tuesday night in Arlington, Texas, with the roof closed and a first-pitch temperature of 72 degrees.

+With no sweltering Texas heat, Seattle produced tepid results at the plate — four hits — all singles — against a previously struggling starting pitcher and a cadre of relievers in a disappointing 4-2 defeat against the Rangers.

+“Not quite as much to talk about as last night,” Seattle manager Scott Servais said.
+“It was one of those games where they got a few through the infield and we didn’t.”

-The Mariners were trying to win a third consecutive game, and were sending their most successful pitcher, Marco Gonzales, to the mound to make the start while Texas was going with left-hander Mike Minor, who hasn’t been the same pitcher he was a year ago.
+The Mariners were trying to win a third consecutive game, and were sending their most successful pitcher, Marco Gonzales, to the mound to make the start while Texas was going with left-hander Mike Minor, who hasn’t been the same pitcher he was a year ago when he had 3.59 ERA.
+He came into the game with a 6.89 ERA in his first three starts.

 It couldn’t be have been set up better for success for the Mariners.

-But baseball doesn’t believe in set-ups.
+But baseball doesn’t believe in such easy set-ups.

-Gonzales wasn’t as sharp as normal, pitching just five inning and allowing four runs on seven hits with a walk and two strikeouts to fall to 2-2 on the season.
+Gonzales wasn’t quite as crisp as normal, not getting as many first-pitch strikes and struggling to put away hitters when he did get up in the count.
+But typical to his competitive nature, he still gave the Mariners a decent outing, working five innings while allowing four runs on seven hits with a walk and two strikeouts to fall to 2-2 on the season.

+“He hung in there and wasn’t quite as sharp and commanding the strike zone as his last couple times out,” Servais said.

+Still, Gonzales allowed only three “hard hit” balls with exit velocities over 95 mph.

 Minor, who was working on a limited pitch count after battling arm fatigue and looking shaky in his first three starts this season, pitched four scoreless innings and allowed just one hit with three walks and four strikeouts.

-The Mariners had a chance to shorten Minor’s outing significantly, starting in the first inning.
+The Mariners had chances to shorten Minor’s outing significantly, starting in the first inning.
 With two outs, Kyle Lewis worked a walk and Kyle Seager reached on an infield single to pose a serious scoring threat and push Minor’s pitch count into the mid-20s.
-But Austin Nola’s eight-pitch battle and hard-hit groundball ended up in the glove of third baseman Isiah Kiner-Falefa for the third out of the inning.
+But Austin Nola’s eight-pitch battle and hard-hit ground ball ended up in the glove of third baseman Isiah Kiner-Falefa for the third out of the inning.

 Seattle threatened against Minor in the third inning with Tim Lopes working a leadoff walk and Dylan Moore drawing a one-out walk.
 But Minor retired Seattle’s two best hitters – the Kyles – striking out Lewis and getting Seager to pop out to shortstop.